Artist Statement

 My formal studies in the arts allowed me to sharpen the natural call I had toward creation.
 From 2001 to 2006, I immersed myself in painting, sculpture, graphics, and ceramics at the National Arts School in Haiti.
 These disciplines gave me both technical precision and a multidimensional approach to visual storytelling.
 Later, my studies at the Universidad Autónoma de Santo Domingo (2008–2009) in Cultural Administration broadened my perspective, teaching me to understand art not only as an individual act of creation but also as a social force within communities.

 In 2010, I expanded my practice in Dakar, Senegal, at the Art Center of Léopold Sédar Senghor, where I specialized in fiberglass sculpture.
 This experience connected me with the larger African diaspora, reminding me of the spiritual and cultural continuum between Haiti and Africa.
-My education across these three countries, Haiti, the Dominican Republic, and Senegal, has grounded my practice in a dialogue between heritage and innovation, tradition and reinvention
+My education across these three countries, Haiti, the Dominican Republic, and Senegal, has grounded my practice in a dialogue between heritage and innovation, tradition and reinvention.

 Inspirations